olabacker/blogposts/200115-Useful PowerShell commands.md

 ## Updating powershell in powershell

-This is done easiest with winget
+This is probably easiest to do with winget!

 ```ps
 winget install --id Microsoft.PowerShell --exact